csikasote/BembaSpeech/README.md

 * train - is the dataset subset name,
-* 01    - is the speaker_id of the reader
+* 01    - is the speaker_id of the speaker
-* 180101-020249_bem_d31_elicit  - is the recording session of the speakers/reader.
+* 180101-020249_bem_d31_elicit is the recording session of the speaker.
-* *_transcripts.txt files - contain the transcripts for each of the utterances, in the form, <utterance_id> <transcription>.
+* *_transcripts.txt files contains the transcripts for each of the utterances, in the form, <utterance_id> <transcription>.
-* The *_text_script.txt files   -  raw text tokenized by sentences from which the speakers read from into the Lig-Aikuma mobile software.
+* The *_text_script.txt files contains raw text tokenized by sentences from which the speakers read from into the Lig-Aikuma mobile software, <transcription>
 * SPEAKERS.TXT contains information about speaker's gender and total amount of audio in the corpus.